-Welcome to the Music Department!
+Welcome to the Department of Music!

 Majoring at Barton

-- Small class sizes and personalized instruction
+- Small class sizes and personalized instruction.

 - Regularly scheduled student recitals and concerts.

-- Scholarships and performance awards for talented choral and instrumental musicians
+- Scholarships and performance awards for talented choral and instrumental musicians.

 Barton Community College was recently ranked in the top 50 Community Colleges in the United States.* The Music faculty at Barton work with all Kansas colleges and universities to ensure the rigor of our curriculum.